 The Hamakua Coast hugs the rugged coastline from Hilo almost up to Waipi’o Valley for about 40 miles.
 Part us this old road is the scenic Pepe’ekeo scenic drive, which you’ll be taking to reach following highlights.

 We dreaded the pouring rain the region is known for but on the other hand, it’s what gives this side of the Big Island its appeal.
 After all, there wouldn’t be any Hilo waterfalls without the rain.

-We first visited Rainbow falls and then continued our way to Akaka falls state park.
+We first visited Rainbow falls near downtown Hilo and then continued our way to Akaka Falls State Park along the Hamakua coast.
 I would recommend you to plan your visit in the same order, because Akaka falls is more impressive than Rainbow falls.
 It’s also a quite a bit busier.
 The Akaka falls trail may be the one of the shortest Big Island hike but it’s just amazing.
 By the time we arrived the – rather small – parking lot was full but there was plenty of space to park on the side of the road.
 The entrance fee is either $1 per person or $5 per car.

 The Akaka falls hike is a 0.4-mile loop trail through tropical rainforest.
 The trail is well paved and does include several sets of stairs.
 You will first pass a small Kahūnā falls lookout before hearing the roaring Akaka falls cascading 442 feet (135 m) into the pool.
 It’s a spectacular sight and one of the highlights of our trip.